ubitux/scad/README.md

   the carrier is set.
 - `case_thickness` could be reasonably changed if needed in order to control the overall thickness of the walls.
-- `breath_padding` corresponds the the space padding between parts that are not supposed to be in contact.
+- `breath_padding` corresponds to the space padding between parts that are not supposed to be in contact.
 - `contact_padding` is the space padding between parts that are supposed to be in contact.
 It should be set to `0` in theory, but in practice, cheap 3D